Edison-Watch/open-edison/README.md

 ## Features ✨

+- 🛑 **Prevent Data Leaks** - Edison automatically blocks any data leaks, even if your AI gets jailbroken
 - 👤 **Single-user MCP proxy** - No multi-user complexity, just a simple proxy for your MCP servers
 - 🗂️ **JSON configuration** - Easy to configure and manage your MCP servers
 - 🖥️ **Simple local frontend** - Track and monitor your MCP interactions, servers, and sessions.